code-ph0y/evolve/README.md

-orion-framework
+Mimic
 ===============

-Orion is the hunter of best practice and coding standards.
-The project's goal is to take the best parts from all the Frameworks, CMS, Libaries and Ideas and put them into one clean, clear and fast Framework.
+The project's goal is to take the best parts from every MVC Framework, CMS, Libaries and Ideas and put them into one clean, clear and fast Framework.